elicia4/linux_notes/05-managing-ssh-keys.md

     eval "$(ssh-agent)"

 If you were to disconnect from the terminal, the ssh-agent would be gone.
-To add the key to the ssh-agent:
+To add the key to the `ssh-agent`:

     ssh-add ~/.ssh/acme_id_ed25519